A. Instructions regarding sexual purity.

 b.
 That you should abound more and more: Paul was thankful for the growth he saw in the Thessalonians, but still looked for them to abound more and more in a walk that would please God.

 i.
 Abound more and more: This means that Christian maturity is never finished on this side of eternity.
-No matter how far a Christian has come in love and holiness, they can still abound more and more.
+No matter how far a Christian has come in love and holiness, he or she can still abound more and more.

 c.
 Just as you received from us: What Paul wrote in the following verses was nothing new to the Thessalonians.
 In the few weeks he was with them, he instructed them in these basic matters of Christian morality.
 Paul knew it was important to instruct new believers in these things.